dmarx/obsidian_vault/README.md

 - user requests a textbook on a given topic
 - topic is queried against node set to identify "root" subset of nodes
 - graph is expanded out to needed depth, tracking depth from root for each node
+- subgraph is persisted as a context for generation
 - content is generated/refined based on (conditioned on) level of depth in graph and student provided context (e.g. age, grade level, satisfied pre-requisites, etc.)

+### integrate dmarx/bench-warmers

+1. pull full contents into graph. shit, just clone the subfolder i guess